 Data analysis technique used to discuss the problem in this research is structural equation model - linear structural relationship (SEM-LISREL).
 The structural equation model (SEM) is a statistical technique that allows testing of a relatively complex set of relationships simultaneously.
 Complex relationships can be built between one or more dependent variables with one or more independent variables.
 There may also be a variable that doubles as an independent variable in a relationship, but becomes a dependent variable on other relationships given the existence of a tiered causality relationship.
-Each dependent and independent variables.
+Each dependent and independent variables can take the form of a factor or construct constructed from several indicator variables.
 Similarly, among variables it can be a single variable that is observed or measured directly in a research process.